taj54/ambient-music-vs-extension/README.md

 ## 🧰 Developer Guide

-If you're interested in contributing or modifying this extension, check out the [**DEVELOPER_GUIDE.md**](./DEVELOPER_GUIDE.md) for setup instructions, architecture overview, packaging guide, and testing tips.
+If you're interested in contributing or modifying this extension, check out the [**DEVELOPER GUIDE**](./DEVELOPER.md) for setup instructions, architecture overview, packaging guide, and testing tips.

 ---